whiteking64/speaker-sim/README.md

 # tts-eval-suite
-A suite of various automatic evaluation metrics for TTS and VC
+A suite of various automatic evaluation metrics for ASR, TTS and VC